We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 We considered many criteria when selecting the best online therapy platforms, including:

-- mental health professionals who are all licensed psychotherapists, psychologists, or psychiatrists
+- mental health professionals who are all licensed social workers, psychotherapists, psychologists, or psychiatrists

 - a simple sign-up process